Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 Many failure-detection algorithms are based on heartbeats and timeouts.
 For example, Akka, a popular framework for building distributed systems, has an implementation of a deadline failure detector, which uses heartbeats and reports a process failure if it has failed to register within a fixed time interval.

-This approach has several potential downsides: its precision relies on the careful selection of ping frequency and timeout, and it does not capture process visibility from the perspective of other processes (see “Outsourced Heartbeats”).
+This approach has several potential downsides: its precision relies on the careful selection of ping frequency and timeout, and it does not capture process visibility from the perspective of other processes.

 ##### Timeout-Free Failure Detector